chrisbennett-Bene/AdminThemeTweaker/README.md

 Text colors, borders, tints, input backgrounds and all manner of things will automatically change.

-## Smart switching colorpicker for easy color changes
-### Smart swatches and colorpicker for flexible color choice
+### Smart switching swatches and colorpicker for easy and flexible color changes
 <kbd>Right-Click</kbd> on any colorpicker swatch to bring up hex value input instead, so you can easily add exact values or remove values altogether to go back to default values.

 This is important as type="color" inputs require a value and will default to black if none is given.
 It\'s just the way they work.